Knee Pain Treatment from Our North Massapequa Chiropractor

 - Chronic strain - Regular overuse of the knee joint that results in tendinitis or muscle strain

 - Arthritis - A condition that most frequently involves degeneration of the cartilage between bones

 - Bursitis - Pain and stiffness caused by an inflamed knee bursa

 - Acute injury - A sports, work, or auto accident that leaves you with an acute sprain, strain, or even a joint dislocation

 A case of knee pain may be aggravated by factors such as excess weight (which can strain the muscles and create premature arthritis) or poor posture.

 Chiropractic Adjustment and Other Non-Invasive Therapies

 Many forms of knee pain respond to conservative care techniques, sparing patients the need for surgery.
-Our North Massapequa chiropractor can help you overcome your knee pain the natural way.
+Our Farmingdale chiropractor can help you overcome your knee pain the natural way.
 Chiropractic adjustments to the knee joint can correct a dislocation or instability in the joint, while spinal adjustments can correct other musculoskeletal imbalances that place abnormal stress on the knee.
 Physiotherapy can bring swelling down, ease pain, and promote tissue repair, while corrective exercises can help you improve your knee's strength, flexibility, and comfort.

 Contact Our North Massapequa Office Today

 You knees take a lot of punishment, so reward them with the top-quality care they deserve.
 Call our Farmingdale office at (516) 798-1887 to schedule an evaluation and receive a customized treatment plan.